martindale/footon/README.md

 ```

-**footon** is a simple file-system based JSON store with querying, built for packaged node-webkit applications.
+**footon** is a simple file-system based JSON store with querying, with support for remote connections.

 ## what footon is good for